fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - Analyze current team composition and available players.
 - Identify statistical category strengths/weaknesses.
 - Recommend optimal draft targets to balance and strengthen the roster.
-- In the first 5 rounds avoid players that have played less than 65 games in atleast 2 of their last 3 seasons.
+- In the first 5 rounds avoid players that have played less than 65 games in at least 2 of their last 3 seasons.
 - When selecting between comparable players, prioritize the Forward position due to its scarcity over other positions.
 - When making a pick, take into account all players who could potentially be selected before your next turn.
 Begin with a concise checklist (3-7 bullets) of your decision process before making your selection.
 After finalizing your pick, briefly validate your choice and confirm that it aligns with your criteria and the draft context.